-This easy, soft gingerbread bundt cake is packed with the rich flavours of orange, molasses, ginger, cinnamon and mixed spice.
+This easy, soft gingerbread bundt cake is packed with the rich flavors of orange, molasses, ginger, cinnamon, and mixed spice.

 A quick, simple bundt cake perfect for this Fall or Holiday season!
-This recipe takes advantage of the citrus season, with the addition of all those warm and cozy spices that are essential during Fall.
+And it is definitely on my Christmas bake list.
+This gingerbread bundt cake recipe takes advantage of the citrus season and warm cozy spices essential during winter.

 The holiday season is filled with warm spices, cakes and biscuits (or cookies as my North American friends call them).
 And this gingerbread cake has all the holiday vibes packed into a quick and easy cake!